What is a Code Plan, also known as a Code Footprint?

 Is the Code Plan the same thing as an Exit Plan, also known as an Egress Plan?

-No, a code plan has a lot of technical life safety information, things that Fire Marshals or other professionals are looking for to learn about the building.
+No, a code plan has a lot of technical life safety information that Fire Marshals or Plan Reviewers are looking for to learn about the building.
 An exit plan is a very simple floor plan of the building that shows the rooms, doorways, stairs, and exits, and shows the fastest route from anywhere in the building to the nearest exit, safe area, or safety feature.
 Some businesses are required to post up exit plans throughout the building for the residents or occupants.
-Have you ever noticed that the door in a hotel room always has an exit plan posted on the back of the door, so in an emergency, you know where to go to safely get out of the building.
+Have you ever noticed that the door in a hotel room always has an exit plan posted on the back of the door, so in an emergency, you know where to go to safely get out of the building?
 If you don't need a code plan but need an exit plan, see the link on this page for where you can get a professional exit plan.

 Licensure

-National Code Plans is a multi-state Architectural Firm, we continue to add states to the growing list of states we are licensed to work in.
-Obtaining an Architects license in each state can be a process of several months, so we are working our way through that now.
-If your state is not listed, and you need our help, contact us and we can see about getting licensed in your state as soon as possible.
+National Code Plans is a multi-state Architectural Firm, we continue to add states to the growing list of thos we are licensed to work in.
+Obtaining an Architects license in each state can be a process of several months, so we are working our way through that as we grow.
+If your state is not listed, and you need our help, contact us and we work on being licensed in your state as soon as possible.

 We are currently